 - Canon Foreigner:

-- Nick Morton, Tom Cruise's character in The Mummy, is set to be a major recurring character alongside the monsters.
+- Nick Morton, Tom Cruise's character in The Mummy, was set to be a major recurring character alongside the monsters.

 - Dr. Jekyll and Mr. Hyde were never part of the original Universal monster marketing, with the two famous adaptations around the same time having been made by Paramount and MGM.

 - Greater-Scope Villain: The Egyptian God Set, who is also Satan.
-He's currently sealed inside Nick Morton.
+By the end of The Mummy, he remained sealed inside Nick Morton.

-- Mythology Gag: "To a new world of gods and monsters!" is a quote from the original 1935 Bride of Frankenstein.
-It's been adopted as a sort of slogan.
+- Mythology Gag: "To a new world of gods and monsters!" is a quote from the original 1935 Bride of Frankenstein and had been adopted as a sort of slogan.

-- Spiritual Successor: To the classic Universal Horror films, one of the earliest examples of a Shared Universe in cinema.
+- Spiritual Successor: To the classic Universal Horror films, the earliest example of a Shared Universe in cinema.
 The classic Universal Horror monsters were loosely connected through crossover films.
 Following The Mummy there has been some consideration as to whether the franchise would have needed to follow the modern "cinematic universe" model as codified by the Marvel Cinematic Universe or blend closer to the original as it goes on.
-However with the setting over this door is closed although it's replacements might very well still make the shift themselves.
+However while the setting over this door is closed, it's replacements might very well still make the shift themselves.

-- Villain Protagonist: Averted Trope, at least so far.
-The monsters who are truly evil are set to be antagonists in the films.
-How this plays out for each monster will be determined as the franchise goes on.
+- Villain Protagonist: Averted Trope.
+The monsters who are truly evil were set to be antagonists in the films.
+How this would have played out for each monster would have been determined as the franchise went on, if it had.